Pryazovia National Nature Park: Park Development

-Pryazovia includes two wetlands of international importance "Ramsar sites": "Molochnyi Liman" (Milky River Delta), and "Berda River Mouth & Berdianska Spit & Berdianska Bay".
+Pryazovia includes two wetlands of international importance "Ramsar sites": "Molochnyi Lyman" (Milky River Delta), and "Berda River Mouth & Berdianska Spit & Berdianska Bay".

 Tourism and Recreation

-There are two resort villages on the coast in the region - the village of Kyrylivka, and the tourism-oriented city of Berdiansk.
+There are two resort villages on the coast in the region: the village of Kyrylivka, and the tourism-oriented city of Berdiansk.
 The area is accessible by rail, and is a popular beach destination, with a variety of spas and recreational facilities.
 The area is known for mineral waters, medicinal muds, and a healthy climate.
 Scientists from the park provide educational programs for the local public and schools.